Consensys/doctools.template-site/README.md

 Consensys Doctools is a suite of tools to help build enterprise grade documentation.

-This template doc site project can be used to generate new sites.
+This template doc site project can be used to generate new sites but is also the documentation of the tool suite itself.

 Please refer to the [Consensys Doctools website](https://consensys.net/docs/doctools/en/latest/) for explanation about how to use this tool and contribute to the documentation.